PrisonTeam/Prison/knownissues_v3.2.x.md

   * Auto define the WorldGuard global templates and permissions, then auto define, update, and remove all mine related regions as the mines are added, changed, or removed.   * Detect if there is an out of sync situation between prison and worldGuard.

-* **Add permissions to the AutoManger**
-Add permission checking to AutoManager to allow a per-mine selection of which mines to enable it in or to tie it to some rank or donor rank.
-Could also put lore checking in place so tools could be enchanted to perform these functions too.
-Could have it so there is a percent chance related to the permission or lore.

- * **Add Prestige and Rebirth**In progress.

 * **Get started on new Multi-Language Support**
 This is put on hold for the v3.2.2 release.

-* **Exclude specific Prison commands**

-Ability to exclude, or ignore, specific commands upon startup.

-NOTE: this may not be needed.
-Disabling the Prison Ranks module solved the problem, which was trying to use EZRanksPro and prison's /rankup command was conflicting with that plugin's /rankup command.

-* **New block handling system**
-Current system is based upon enumerations which are static and may not reflect the actual run time environment.
-Prison is compiled with 1.9.4, but yet the list may not include all blocks for all versions of bukkit/spigot/minecraft.

-If the new block handling system gets all blocks from org.bukkit.Material.values(), then it should reflect what's available on the server version that is running.
-If the server owner decides to upgrade, or down grade, their server version, then they will be responsible for "correcting" any block name that is no longer supported.
-This would be the negative for such a system.

-The benefits would be less to manage within prison; attitude of do what you want to do, instead of micro managing the list of blocks.
-Dynamic to support newest blocks available on minecraft/bukkit/spigot, or another platform.
-Ability to pickup custom blocks if they have been injected in to the Material enumeration.

-Currently there is a HUGE problem.
-Upon testing, I have determined that although a block exists within the server's org.bukkit.Material enum, Prison cannot select it.
-I do not know why.
-It could be related to the fact that prison is built with Gradle using spigot v1.9.4 and that imposes restrictions upon what enumerations can be accessed at runtime?
-That makes no sense since no artifacts of org.bukkit.Material should be carried over outside of the compile time instance.
-Until this issue can be addressed, there will be no work around or implmentation.

 * **Upon startup validate all Blocks that are defined in the mines**

 Upon loading prison, validate that all blocks that are defined within each mine are actually valid for that version of minecraft.
 This will be important in that it may help eliminate possible errors when the server owner upgrades the server, or other plugins.
 Also it will be very helpful when Prison's block handling is enhanced since it will be a tool used to verify and maybe even fix incorrect block types.

-<h2>To consider - Lower priority</h2>

 * **Update the Prison command handlers to support help context**